Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

 For a breakdown of how each template’s site title displays on mobile, visit Adding a site title.

-Template-specific mobile styles
+Version 7.0 template-specific mobile styles

 For a list of all templates with mobile-specific options, visit Advanced mobile styles.

-Disabling mobile styles
+Disabling mobile styles on version 7.0

 Note: Responsive design is built into every Squarespace site and can’t be disabled.